krocon/find-duplicate-files/README.md

 ------ | ----------------------|---------------------
 silent | true / false (default) | true will skip logging (except errors) checkPattern | A regular expression for file names (/\.jpg$/g).
 Can be null. | null means: all files md5File | Specifies a text file for md5 / file name mapping.
 Can be null.
-Default: 'md5.json'| null means: 'md5.json' in the given  directory ('path').
+Default: 'md5.json'| null means: 'md5.json' in the first given directory ('path').
 You can set a different name (relative or absolute path) md5SkipSaving | true / false (default) | true means: no md5 file shall  be saved. md5SkipLoading | true / false (default) | true means: no md5 file shall  be used (if exists).